Department / Division

 Summary:

-Anthony Sean Neal, Beverly B. and Gordon W. Gulmon Dean’s Eminent Scholar, is an Associate Professor of Philosophy in the Department of Philosophy and Religion and a Faculty Fellow in the Shackouls Honors College of Mississippi State University.
-He is a 2019 inductee into the Morehouse College Martin Luther King, Jr. International Chapel Collegium of Scholars and a Fellow with the American Institute for Philosophical and Cultural Thought.
-Dr. Neal was also presented with the Mississippi State University College of Arts and Sciences Dean Eminent Scholar Award 2021-2022.
+Anthony Sean Neal is a Beverly B. and Gordon W. Gulmon Humanities Professor and Professor of Philosophy at Mississippi State University.
+He is a member of the Department of Philosophy and Religion and a Faculty Fellow in the Shackouls Honors College of Mississippi State University.
+He also has an affiliation with the Department of African American Studies.
+He is the 2022-2023 APA Edinburgh Fellow.
+He is a 2019 inductee into the Morehouse College Collegium of Scholars and a Fellow with the American Institute for Philosophical and Cultural Thought.
+Dr. Neal was also a Visiting Research Fellow for the Warburg Institute of the School for Advanced Studies at the University of London.
 Dr. Neal received his doctorate in Humanities from Clark Atlanta University.
-He also received his Master of Divinity degree from Mercer University's McAfee School of Theology and a Bachelor of Arts degree from Morehouse College.
-Dr. Neal is the author of numerous journal articles and two books, Common Ground: A Comparison of the Idea of Consciousness in the Writings of Howard Thurman and Huey Newton (Africa World Press, 2015).
-The second book is entitled, Howard Thurman’s Philosophical Mysticism: Love Against Fragmentation (Lexington, 2019).
-He currently serves on the editorial board of The Acorn: Philosophical Studies in Pacifism and Nonviolence.
-Dr. Neal's current project is entitled Freedom Gaze: The Modern Era of African American Freedom Struggle.
+He received his Masters degree from Mercer University and a Bachelors degree from Morehouse College.
+Dr. Neal is the author of three books: Common Ground: A Comparison of the Idea of Consciousness in the Writings of Howard Thurman and Huey Newton (Africa World Press, 2015); Howard Thurman’s Philosophical Mysticism: Love Against Fragmentation (Lexington, 2019); Philosophy and the Modern African American Freedom Struggle: A Freedom Gaze (Lexington, 2022, reviewed by CHOICE and nominated for the award in non-fiction from the Mississippi Institute of Arts and Letters ).
+He is currently the Chair for the APA Committee on the Status of Blacks in Philosophy; Editor of APA Studies on Philosophy and the Black Experience; and Executive Director of Philosophy Born of Struggle.
+His current project looks at the philosophy of perception and the Black experience.”

 Education: